 - Increase the temperature to high.
 Add the shrimp and kielbasa to the pot.
 Carefully stir until combined.

-- Cover and cook for an additional 40 minutes to an hour, or until the shrimp are no longer pink.
+- Cover and cook for an additional 40 minutes to an hour, or until the shrimp has turned pink.

 - Drain the mixture into a large rimmed dish.
 Save some of the liquid for dipping crusty bread.

-#spon: I’m required to disclose a relationship between Culinary Cory and Hillshire.
+#spon: I’m required to disclose a relationship between Food Guy Magazine and Hillshire.
 This could include Hillshire providing me w/content, product, access or other forms of payment.
 All opinions are my own.